ccoupe/mqtt-alarm/README.md

 I highly recommend you get [MQTT Explorer from ](http://mqtt-explorer.com/) Pick the appimage for Linux - not everybody can run Snaps and not everybody wants to.

-### Hubitat
+### Hubitat drivers.
 Download/Copy the Hubitat driver you want to use
 1. [Mqtt_tts](https://raw.githubusercontent.com/ccoupe/hubitat/master/mqtt-tts.groovy)
 2. [Mqtt_chime](https://raw.githubusercontent.com/ccoupe/hubitat/master/mqtt-chime.groovy)
 3. [Mqtt_siren](https://raw.githubusercontent.com/ccoupe/hubitat/master/mqtt-siren.groovy)

-In Hubitat, in the `<> Drivers Code page`, click the New Driver button.
+In Hubitat, at the `<> Drivers Code` page, click the New Driver button.
 Paste the code and save.
-Do not run create a Hubitat device or configure anything else.
-At this time.
-We have more grunt work before playing with Hubitat.
+Do not create a Hubitat device or configure anything else in Hubitat, at this time.
+We have more grunt work to do before playing with Hubitat.

 ### Linux And OSX
 Find a place to store the files.
 Because it's a 'system' creature then `/usr/local/lib/mqttalarm` is a good place.

 We're going to be sudo'd most of the time so be careful.
+If you don't have it you'll need to install command line git and the mpg123 program.
 ```sh
 sudo -sH
 mkdir -p /usr/local/lib